ke4harper/MxAPI/mca-2.0.3/mcapi/README.md

 *MCAPI Data Exchange Speedup*

+The size of a bubble is based on speedup defined as:

+    Speedup = (original latency) / (optimized latency),

+and each bubble is positioned at the optimized throughput measurement.
+Two different classes of measurements are shown on the chart, first the speedup comparing lock-based FIFO to lock-free FIFO and the second speedup comparing lock-free FIFO to lock-free state message on multicore.
+Larger size bubbles indicate a bigger payoff from making the change.
+The smallest bubbles represent between 1x and 2x speedup, and the largest bubbles are for as much as 25x.
+The left hand side bubbles are for Windows and the right side for Linux.
+Within each of those groups, the left hand side bubbles are for single core and the right side for multicore.
+The bubbles are labeled as to which message type: message, packet, or scalar.

+The first observation is that Linux has more capacity for throughput than Windows.
+Second, multicore is where the big payoff is.
+Changing from lock-based FIFO to lock-free FIFO on single core only provides incremental improvement.
+The third observation is that changing from FIFO to state messages on multicore increases throughput, but as dramatically as getting rid of the locks.
+The last observation is that use of CPU affinity is not a good predictor of performance; the benefit depends on the operating system and type of data exchange.

 <a name="Sundell2008">1</a>: Sundell, H., Tsigas, P., "Lock-free deques and doubly linked lists", Journal of Parallel and Distributed Computing , Vol. 68, pp. 1008-1020 (2008).